urbanware-org/inhibit/README.md

 alias shutdown='/opt/inhibit/inhibit.sh shutdown'
 ```

-Since version 1.0.5 you can also give command-line arguments for the inhibited command, for example:
+You can also give command-line arguments for the inhibited command, for example:

 ```bash
 alias poweroff='/opt/inhibit/inhibit.sh poweroff -f'